girishk14/girishk14.github.io/about/index.md

 <li>Unstrucutred Knowledge Representation</li>
 </ul>

+<p>Update (Feb 2017):  I begin working at Microsoft this June! </p>
-<p> I have previously worked at IBM Research, and Cisco Systems.
+<p>I have previously worked at IBM Research, and Cisco Systems.
 I did my undergrad from Manipal Institute of Technology, and I spent most of my childhood in Singapore.</p>
 <br>
 <p>My goal is to be part of the next generation uber-cool AI like Jarvis (from Iron Man).
 On a serious note, I really believe that the future lies in computers that can ingest and comprehend all the textual matter that humanity has ever produced.
 Just imagine aggregating all of human intelligence onto a single machine! </p>
 <br>